 Refined sugar is one of the most pro-inflammatory, hormone-disruptive foods in our food supply.

-For hormone health, use only natural and unprocessed sweeteners, such as:
+So, for hormone health, use only natural and unprocessed sweeteners like:

 - raw honey